-Content of your webpages must be current, attractive, worth-reading, informative, and straight.
+Content of your webpages must be current, attractive, worth-reading, informative, and straightforward.

-Usability of a website is determined by some key features of your website.
-To have a high conversion rate, you need to keep those characteristics as favorable as possible.
+The usability of a website is determined by some key features of your website.
+To have a high conversion rate, you need to keep these characteristics as favorable as possible.

-The number of key activities for a user to satisfy the desired action should be little.
+The number of key activities for a user to satisfy the desired action should be less.